arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

 daemon; so **bluealsa-aplay** does not operate the mixer control in this case.

-Native Bluetooth volume control for A2DP relies on AVRCP volume control in Bluez, which has not always been reliably implemented.
-It is recommended to use Bluez release 5.65 or later to be certain that native A2DP volume control will always be available with those devices which provide it.
+Native Bluetooth volume control for A2DP relies on AVRCP volume control in BlueZ, which has not always been reliably implemented.
+It is recommended to use BlueZ release 5.65 or later to be certain that native A2DP volume control will always be available with those devices which provide it.

 See ``bluealsa(8)`` for more information on native and soft-volume volume